 COCs lower the risk of becoming pregnant primarily by suppressing ovulation.
-Other possible mechanisms may include cervical mucus changes that inhibit sperm penetration and endometrial changes that reduce the likelihood of implantation.

 • Acne

 Acne is a skin condition with a multifactorial etiology, including androgen stimulation of sebum production.
 While the combination of ethinyl estradiol and norgestimate increases sex hormone-binding globulin (SHBG) and decreases free testosterone, the relationship between these changes and a decrease in the severity of facial acne in otherwise healthy women with this skin condition has not been established.